 Number and percent of enrolled providers that comply with training requirements in accordance with state requirements and the approved waiver.
-N= Number of enrolled providers that comply with training requirements in accordance with state requirements and the approved waiver; D= Total number of enrolled providers reviewed.
+N= Number of reviewed enrolled providers that comply with training requirements in accordance with state requirements and the approved waiver; D= Total number of reviewed enrolled providers.